coenvalk/coenvalk.github.io/index.md

 - PSYC 1200 - General Psychology
   - An introduction to psychology.
 Topics covered vary with instructor but may include physiological bases of behavior, sensation, perception, learning, memory, child and adult development, motivation, personality, psychological disorders, social behavior.
 - ARTS 1440 - Music and Sound I
-  - his is the second of the three-course sequence in music theory and aural skills.
+  - This is the second of the three-course sequence in music theory and aural skills.
 The course covers the fundamentals of diatonic harmony and two-part species counterpoint.
 Aural skills include interval, scale and chord identification, rhythmic and tonal solfege, and dictation.
 Learning activites include weekly assignments in analysis, composition, performance and improvisation, and self-paced use of software in acquisition of aural skills.

 ## Past Coursework